devopsgroup-io/catapult/README.md

         * Then add a New Connection with the respective environment's mysql user values in `~/secrets/configuration.yml`.
             * The hostname will be localhost since we are forwarding the port through our local SSH tunnel.

-### Hotfixes ###
+### Production Hotfixes ###

-Always weigh the risk of *not performing* a hotfix versus *performing* it, as hotfixes require going outside of the normal development and testing workflow.
-Performing a hotfix varies depending on the website's `software` type, `software_workflow` direction, and type of change (code or database).
+Always weigh the risk of *not performing* a production hotfix versus *performing* it, as production hotfixes require going outside of the normal development and testing workflow.
+Performing a production hotfix varies depending on the website's `software` type, `software_workflow` direction, and type of change (code or database).

 * `software_workflow: downstream`
     * **Code**